tari3x/visuals/README.md

 * `opam install core async graphics async_shell js_of_ocaml-lwt js_of_ocaml-ppx angstrom`
   and whetever else is listed in libraries in the dune files.

-* For poly/ you'll need to install OpenCL drivers.
+* For poly/ you'll need to install maxima and OpenCL drivers.
 Below are instructions for OpenSuSE with an Intel GPU.

   + In Software Management add repo